mandiwise/isotope-posts/readme.txt

 3. Sample of featured image and excerpt output

 == Changelog ==

+= 2.0.7 =
+* Adjust pre-filling behaviour when using filtering and infinite scrolling together (even though this is not advisable) to address JS errors
+* Remove old Isotope js file
+* Update Isotope library to 2.0.1

 = 2.0.6 =
 * Fix pagination bug when implementing a loop on a static homepage